Belvedere Parkvets 020 8311 5250

 Laparoscopic spays carry a similar degree of risk of complications to routine spays as, although recovery is more comfortable, there can be trauma from the instruments and camera in rare cases and, as in humans, a percentage of keyhole surgeries still need converting to ‘open’ spays due to unforeseen circumstances.

-Dr Alex Davies and Dr Martin Au are now routinely performing keyhole spays as part of their repertoire.
+We now routinely perform keyhole spays.
 The results are amazing and our patients are recovering very quickly.
 Please speak to our Clinical Support Service team for more information.

 Finding Your Pet If They Get Lost